Training zoo animals

 The long-held belief that all animal training is unnatural, abusive and inherently wrong is outdated today.
 Training by positive reinforcement is a great change in the monotonous life of a zoo animal.

-Unlike circuses, zoo animals are not trained to perform unnatural tricks, but to improve their physical fitness or encourage species-specific behavior.
+Unlike circuses, zoo animals are not trained to perform tricks, but to improve their physical fitness or encourage species-specific behavior.

 Training animals increases their well-being and strengthens the human-animal relationship.
 It also offers the animal greater control over its life and has a beneficial effect both psychologically and physically.